SandroMartens/DBGSOM/README.md

 # DBGSOM

 DBGSOM is short for _Directed batch growing self-organizing map_.
-A SOM is a type of artificial neural network that is used for supervised and unsupervised learning.
-It can be used for clustering, classification and many different data visualization tasks.
+A SOM is a type of artificial neural network that is used to to produce a low-dimensional  representation of a higher dimensional data set while preserving the topological structure of the data.
+It can be used for unsupervised vector quantization, classification and many different data visualization tasks.

 This project was inspired by the great [MiniSom](https://github.com/JustGlowing/minisom).